whitschroder/remote-sensing/_sources/gee.md

-# 7. Manipulating Remotely-Sensed Big Data in Google Earth Engine
+# 7. Leveraging Remotely-Sensed Big Data in Google Earth Engine

 Google Earth Engine provides an interface to process large amounts of spatial imagery with a few lines of code.
 Rather than searching for and downloading many raster files, Google Earth Engine processes imagery in the cloud.
 In this lab, students will learn how to conduct a supervised land classification in Google Earth Engine using JavaScript.